CyberGenieSolutions/GenieCancerHelpIOSApp/CONTRIBUTING.md

 •	Ensure that you follow colour and font guide provided in section 4.2 of [@Functional Specification document](https://github.com/CyberGenieSolutions/GenieCancerHelpIOSApp/tree/master/docs/).

 •	This app uses [@Firebase](https://firebase.google.com/docs/storage/ios/start/) for analytics.
 GoogleService-Info.plist is not commited to Github due to security reasons.
-You will have to setup Firebase on our side to make this code work.
+You will have to setup Firebase on your side to make this code work.

 •	If you have made any change in database schema, ensure that you update database schema version in setConfiguration function of RealmHelper.class.